 The LO implements the quantitative elements required by the Basel III framework for the LCR.
-The implementation of the net stable funding ratio (NSFR), which was postponed owing to delays in the introduction of the NSFR on the EU and US financial markets, was implemented in July 2021 (along with the revised FINMA Circular 2015/2 on the liquidity risks for banks), in line with the implementation in the European Union and the United States.
-As mentioned in Section IV.i, reduced LCR requirements apply to small banks, which are further detailed in FINMA Circular 2015/2.
+The implementation of the net stable funding ratio (NSFR), which was postponed owing to delays in the introduction of the NSFR on the EU and US financial markets, was implemented in July 2021 (along with the revised FINMA Circular 2015/2 on the liquidity risks for banks), in line with the implementation in the EU and US.
+As mentioned in Section III.i, reduced LCR requirements apply to small banks, which are further detailed in FINMA Circular 2015/2.